Zabi82/KafkaLab/README.md

 Press Ctrl + C to exit the shell

-### Exercise 6 - Producer & Consumer using Kafka Java Client
+### Exercise 6 - Simple Producer & Consumer using Kafka Java Client

 Download / clone this project

 Import the project into Eclipse or your favourite IDE

-Perform a maven install from Eclipse or from Command prompt (mvn clean install) to download the maven dependencies (enables to work offline)
+Create a new topic "hello_world_topic" with 2 partitions and replication factor 1

+Write a java producer and consumer programs to produce and consume from the above topic.
+Refer to the partial java classes and the full solution under com.kafka.lab.helloworld.partial and com.kafka.lab.helloworld.solution packages